Published by Christina Riley. Last Updated on January 4, 2024.

-We’ve been eating our way through North Carolina‘s Bull City for a while and decided it was time to share our favorite places to eat beyond barbecue, fried chicken, and other southern staples that make up part of the city’s food scene.
+We’ve been eating our way through North Carolina‘s Bull City for years and want to share our favorite international restaurants in Durham.
+Beyond barbecue, fried chicken, and other southern staples these are 10 of the international restaurants that make up part of the city’s food scene.

 This is our must-eat list of international restaurants in Durham, from Downtown to its surrounding neighborhoods and beyond.